Native Plants

 Black Cohosh (Actaea racemosa)

-Black Cohosh (Cimicifuga racemosa) Black Cohosh (Cimicifuga racemosa, aka Actaea racemosa) is one of the finest native woodland plants.
+Black Cohosh plant (Cimicifuga racemosa) Black Cohosh (Cimicifuga racemosa, aka Actaea racemosa) is one of the finest native woodland plants.
 It’s also beloved as a woman’s herb.
 It graces the shade garden and part sun gardens and woodlands around the US.
 Black Cohosh has many nicknames, i.e., Bugbane or Black Snakeroot.
-There is also a
+There is also

-Black Cohosh (Cimicifuga racemosa) Read More »
+Black Cohosh plant (Cimicifuga racemosa) Read More »

 Blue Vervain